-Yellow bile vomit is something experienced by many middle-aged or older dogs.
-The scenario is usually that the dog is otherwise well, with a good appetite and normal poop, but she regularly throws up bile, especially when she’s hungry.
+Yellow bile vomit is something experienced by many middle-aged or senior dogs.
+Usually the dog is otherwise well, with a good appetite and normal poop — but the dog is vomiting yellow “foam” regularly, especially when they’re hungry.

-So how does bile that’s supposed to pass down the intestine end up in the opposite direction in the stomach?
+OK, so if it’s supposed to pass down the intestine, how does bile end up in the opposite direction in the stomach?

 Hence, the dog with an empty stomach overnight may vomit up bile in the morning.

-Happily, not in the vast majority of cases.
 I liken it to suffering from mild morning sickness.
-The dog feels nauseous and throws up, then is ready to eat and get on with his day.
+The dog feels nauseous and throws up, then is ready to eat and get on with their day.

-The sorts of problems she’ll want to rule out include:
+The sorts of problems to rule out include: